Gigawiz/RipLeech/README.txt

 RipLeech is designed to allow you to download YouTube videos to your hard drive in mp3 or mp4 format.

 *Changelog*
+V3.2a
+Fixed a major bug where ffmpeg would not convert audio correctly.
+Added changelog to main window.
+Added Conversion log

 V3.1A
 Recoded entire user system/layout/plugin system Started adding queue and playlist downloader